robinjmf/WTdelineator/README.md

 3. Added detailed instructions for running the project with both datasets.
 4. Included an evaluation summary for the two datasets.

-This updated `README.md` provides a complete and clear explanation for anyone who wants to use or test the project.